Planning Projects Currently Under Review

 Land Use Code and Associated Ordinances/Documents

 You may review and download the City Land Use Code and associated ordinances, Comprehensive Plan, City Zoning Map, Flood Hazard map and Historic Guidelines online by clicking below.
+Click here to download the Planning & Zoning Permit Packet.
 Click here to download a Building Permit application.
 Click here to download a Sample Building Permit application.
 Click here to download Tree Application.

 APALACHICOLA LAND USE CODE